 Bellwether Initiative and Trial

 On July 31, 2015, and on its own initiative, the Federal District Court for the District of Utah entered an order establishing a process designed to ultimately result in a more efficient way of processing the 12,500 right-of-way claims throughout the state.
 The order creates a “Bellwether” process by which the parties have now stipulated to, and the Court has approved, fifteen (15) rights-of-way in Kane County that exemplify remaining legal issues regarding the determination of R.S.
 2477 rights-of-way.
-These fifteen (15) rights-of-way will be tried in the District Court at an expedited trial set for the beginning of February 2019.
+These fifteen (15) rights-of-way will be tried in the District Court at an expedited trial set for February 2020.

 Once all legal issues have been resolved, one or more special masters will be appointed by the court to more expeditiously resolve all R.S.
 2477 right-of-way claims throughout the state.

 - to confirm the State and counties as owners of the R.S.
 2477 rights-of-way